Patricia A. Gabow: Memberships

-Awards and honors
+Selected awards and honors

 Gabow is the recipient of numerous awards recognizing excellence in teaching and physician care, including the 1998 A.N.
-Richards Distinguished Achievement Award in Nephrology from the University of Pennsylvania School of Medicine, the 2000 Florence Rena Sabin Award from the University of Colorado Health Sciences Center, the 2000 Nathan Davis Award for Career Public Servant at the Local Level from the American Medical Association, Washington, D. C., and the Health Quality Award from the National Committee for Quality Assurance.
-She was named one of the "50 Most Powerful Physician Executives in Health Care" by Modern Healthcare magazine in 2007 and 2009, the Healthcare Leader of the Year by the Denver Business Journal in 2011, and received the 2008 National Center for Healthcare Leadership Award for lifetime achievement.
+Richards Distinguished Achievement Award in Nephrology from the University of Pennsylvania School of Medicine, the 2000 Florence Rena Sabin Award from the University of Colorado Health Sciences Center, the 2000 Nathan Davis Award for Career Public Servant at the Local Level from the American Medical Association, Washington, D.C., the Ohtli Award from the Mexican government in 2004, the National Center for Healthcare Leadership Award for lifetime achievement in 2008, the Health Quality Award from the National Committee for Quality Assurance in 2012, the David E. Rogers Award from the Association of American Medical Colleges in 2010, and the National Academy of Medicine Gustav O. Lienhard Award in 2019.
+She was named one of the "50 Most Powerful Physician Executives in Health Care" by Modern Healthcare magazine in 2007 and 2009.
+She was named a Master of the American College of Physicians in 2009.

 For her implementation of the Lean quality-improvement system in the healthcare industry, she was awarded the "Innovator in Health" award by the New England Healthcare Institute in 2010 and was inducted into the Association for Manufacturing Excellence Hall of Fame.

 Gabow has been recognized as a leading woman physician and role model by numerous organizations.
 She received the National Board of the Medical College of Pennsylvania Annual Award to an Outstanding Woman Physician in 1982, the Women of Distinction Award from the Mile Hi Council of Girl Scouts in 1998, and the Outstanding Women in Business award from the Denver Business Journal in 2005.
 The International Women's Forum and Colorado Women's Forum honored her as one of the Women Who Make a Difference in 2005, and the Women's Foundation of Colorado named her a Unique Woman of Colorado in 2007.
 She was inducted into the Colorado Women's Hall of Fame in 2004.

-Gabow received an honorary doctorate in science from the University of Colorado in 2009 and an honorary degree from the University of Denver in 2010.
+Gabow received an honorary doctorate in science from the University of Colorado in 2009 and an honorary doctorate of public service from the University of Denver in 2010.

 Personal life

-In June 1971 she married Harold N. Gabow, a doctoral student in computer science at Stanford University.
-Harold Gabow began teaching in the department of computer science at the University of Colorado Boulder in 1973, becoming a full professor in 1986 and professor emeritus in 2008.
-The couple have a son and a daughter.
+In June 1971 she married Harold N. Gabow, a computer scientist.
+The couple have two children.